 - Miscarriage, if this is your first time experiencing heavy menstrual bleeding there is a chance you are having a miscarriage.

-Once you and your doctor have ruled out more severe risk factors such as those above you can work toward determining if your estrogen and progesterone levels are within normal range.
+Once you and your doctor have ruled out more severe risk factors, such as those above, you can work toward determining if your estrogen and progesterone levels are within normal range.
 It is also important to know if you ovulating.
-Remember some women with heavy menstrual cycles are still ovulating, those with extreme excessive bleeding not related to above risk factors usually are not.
+Remember that some women with heavy menstrual cycles are still ovulating, but those with extreme excessive bleeding not related to above risk factors usually are not.

 Natural Remedies to Help with Heavy Menstrual Bleeding